Believe it or not, we haven’t been in ancient Greek Mycenae site since some high school field trip.

-The exhibition is deployed in 4 thematic units.
-The first 2 rooms relate to the life of Mycenaean people and their burial customs.
+Explore the exhibition in 4 thematic units.
+The first two rooms relate to the life of the Mycenaean period people and their burial customs.

-The other 2 rooms relate to the usage and role of Mycenae during history, and the activities of Mycenaean people.
+The other two rooms relate to the usage and role of Mycenae during history, plus to the activities of Mycenaean period people.

-The latter is very important as it reveals the uniqueness of the Mycenaean Civilization.
+The latter is very important as it reveals the uniqueness of the Mycenaean period Civilization.